kcummings/kgrep/README.md

 ##This is kgrep, as in Kevin's grep.

-A command line tool to search, replace, extract and/or print text based on regular expresions from stdin or input file(s).
+A command line tool to search, replace, extract and/or print text based on regular expressions from stdin or input file(s).
 All output is written to stdout.

 Project Goals